 Welcome to Speed up Vista part 2.
 This section is also relevant to those that have XP or Windows 7 & 10.
 In Speed up Vista Part 1, we have speeded up our system so far by turning off system services that are not needed.
 In this section, we will look at other ways to speed up your computer by cleaning the registry, temporary files, startup entries and defragmentation.

-The dreaded start up items.
-Do you really need acrobat speed launcher starting up when you start your computer up?
+The dreaded start-up items.
+Do you really need Adobe Acrobat speed launcher starting up when you start your computer?
 No, and the same goes for most of them.
 Having a firewall or anti-virus startup is useful as it sits in your system tray and notifies you of anything.
-I cant recommend which ones to turn off but the main thing is to figure out which is useful and which is unnecessarily slowing your computer down.
+I can’t recommend which ones to turn off but the main thing is to figure out which are useful and which are unnecessarily slowing your computer down.

 To change your startup programs in Vista you can use windows defender but in XP you will have to use a 3rd party software unless you want to manually edit the registry.
 Revo Uninstaller is freeware.
 It has an uninstaller which is quicker than the XP uninstaller.
 It also allows you to change startup programs with the autorun manager.
 Has a Junk File cleaner, browser cleaner, shredder and more.
 This product has been awarded 5 Stars by download.com.

 As you use your computer the registry is being accessed and the registry soon becomes bloated with entries that point to non-existent items.
 This, of course, can slow your computer down but there are a number of freeware registry tools that can help.
 Glary Registry Repair and Wise Registry Cleaner 3 will help remove redundant entries.
 Always remember to back up your registry before making any changes.
 The software should be able to do this for you.